cilwerner/ms-identity-docs-code-dotnet/5-advanced/README.md

 ## Prerequisites

 - Either [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/download) and [.NET Core SDK](https://www.microsoft.com/net/learn/get-started)
-- An **Azure AD** tenant.
-For more information, see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)
+- An **Microsoft Entra** tenant.
+For more information, see: [How to get an Microsoft Entra tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)
-- A user account in your **Azure AD** tenant.
+- A user account in your **Microsoft Entra** tenant.
 This sample will not work with a **personal Microsoft account**.
 If you're signed in to the [Azure portal](https://portal.azure.com) with a personal Microsoft account and have not created a user account in your directory before, you will need to create one before proceeding.

 ## Setup